-In The Rocks you’ll find some of the oldest pubs in Australia are located in The Rocks.
+Some of the oldest pubs in Australia are located in The Rocks.
 These convict-built sandstone venues have been serving thirsty customers for more than 150 years.
-Start with the historic Fortune of War (1828), The Lord Nelson (1841) or Hero of Waterloo (1843) or Orient Hotel (1843) which all retain their colonial charm.
+Start with the historic Fortune of War (1828), The Lord Nelson (1841), Hero of Waterloo (1843) or Orient Hotel (1843) which all retain their colonial charm.
 Late night revellers tend to flock to The Argyle, housed in the former Argyle Stores buildings dating back to 1826.

-There are many more historic pubs dotted throughout the city.
+You'll find more colonial-era pubs dotted throughout the city.
 The Woolwich Pier Hotel opened in 1885 and was completely revamped in 2018.
 The London in Balmain dates back to 1870.
-Northwest of Sydney on the Hawkesbury River, the 1815 Macquarie Arms Hotel is the oldest in Australia.
+Northwest of Sydney on the Hawkesbury River, the Macquarie Arms Hotel, built in 1815, is the oldest in Australia.

 Live music fans should head for The Landsdowne in Chippendale where there’s a show on most nights, many of which are free.
-The Beresford in Surry Hills shows movies on a big screen in the courtyard every Monday night.
+The Beresford in Surry Hills regularly hosts live performances, cabaret and drag shows.
 You can play basketball on the court at Marrickville’s Vic on the Park – your dog is even welcome to hang out with you.

 Make the most of the Sydney weather in a beer garden.
 The Newport on the Northern Beaches has one of the city’s largest, a sprawling multi-level space that’s great for families.
 At The Oaks in Neutral Bay you’ll sit under a huge 70-year-old oak tree and Newtown’s Courthouse Hotel is always a favourite with locals.

 If you like your pubs with a side of water views, Sydney has the spot for you.
 The Watsons Bay Boutique Hotel and Coogee Pavilion sit just steps from the sand.
-In the north, the Manly Wharf Hotel looks back towards Sydney Harbour while at The Collaroy you can see the beach from every window at The Collaroy.
+In the north, the Manly Wharf Hotel looks back towards Sydney Harbour and you can see the beach from every window at The Collaroy.
 In The Rocks, the rooftop of The Glenmore looks out over the harbour and the Sydney Opera House.